ibexa/documentation-developer/docs/resources/contributing/package_structure.md

 # Package and bundle structure and namespaces

 If you wish to contribute to [[= product_name =]] development, you need to adhere to the package and bundle structure and namespace standards.

 The following conventions apply to contributions to [[= product_name_base =]] core code, not to third party packages.

 !!! note

-    New code needs to follow the rules outlined here. they're being applied progressively to existing code.
+    New code needs to follow the rules outlined here.
+    They're being applied progressively to existing code.

 ## Root PHP namespace